Mike Pitts has been handling dogs way too long, he says….and he loves every minute of it.

 “I don’t make Striker do anything he doesn’t want to do,” he says.
 “He is very excited in the ring.
 As a handler or owner, you know when the dog doesn’t look the part any longer and when they get tired.”

 For the Pitts duo, most of the dogs they show are younger, but Striker had to wait his turn at the age of six until they had time in their schedule to show him.

 Sometimes, he will bring a dog back and show them in the Veterans category at the American Spaniel Club.

 “You want people to remember them when they looked good,” he muses.
 “You stop showing a dog when they are at their best.
 You must use your judgment on that.”

 Nose to Nose and Face to Face with Striker

 I am a dog mom and Cocker Spaniel lover of the highest order to my core.
 Since most reading this feel the same way, we did some in-person recording and reporting with Striker.
 Here are our exclusive videos of the ASCOB showing at the Piers in New York City on February 13, 2018 and our photo series above with Striker.

 Side Note: He smells like baby powder and is oh so snuggly!

-Stay tuned, we have an interview with one of the Cockers who competed at the Westminster 2018 Agility Sport.
+Be sure to also check out our interview with one of the Cockers who competed at the Westminster 2018 Agility Sport.